 Polaschegg, Andrea.
 Der andere Orientalismus: Regeln deutsch-morgenländischer Imagination im 19.
 Jahrhundert.
 Berlin: de Gruyter, 2005.
 Original, Deutscher Orientalismus im frühen 19.
 Jahrhundert, Ph.D. diss., Humboldt-Universität zu Berlin, 2003/2004.

 Pollock, Sheldon.
 “Deep Orientalism?
 Notes on Sanskrit and Power beyond the Raj.”
 In Orientalism and the Postcolonial Predicament: Perspectives on South Asia, eds.
 Carol A. Breckenridge and Peter van der Veer: 76- 133.
 Philadelphia: University of Pennsylvania Press, 1993.

 Pupin, Michael Idvorski.
 From Immigrant to Inventor.
 New York: Scribner, 1923.

-Riedel, Dagmar.
-“Gottheil, Richard James Horatio.”
-In Encyclopædia Iranica Online, 2005 available at: http://www.iranicaonline.org/articles/gottheil-richard-james-horatio.
+Riedel, Dagmar A. “Gottheil, Richard James Horatio.”
+In Encyclopædia Iranica Online, 2005, available at: https://www.iranicaonline.org/articles/gottheil-richard-james-horatio.

 Sanua, Marianne.
 “Gottheil, Richard James Horatio.”
 In American National Biography Online, February 2000.